arosspope/pi-thrum/README.md

 # Pi-Thrum
 Pi-Thrum is a program for the Raspberry Pi that uses the on-board GPIO pins to create a basic 12-step sequencer with retro 8-bit drum samples.
+A small demo of the program running can be found [here](https://youtu.be/QzZMy-4yDzU).

 ## Hardware Requirements
 + Breadboard